 Camping at Joffre Lakes Provincial Park

-Camping is allowed at Joffre Lakes Provincial Park but only in the designated camping area at Upper Joffre Lakes.
+Joffre Lakes camping is allowed but only in the designated Joffre Lake campground.
 There is no Lower Lake campground.

 If you plan on doing some Joffre Lake camping from June 1st to September 30th you will need a backcountry camping permit which you can buy online.You cannot reserve a camping spot at Joffre Lakes but you do need to register and buy the permit before you go.